17 Mar Are Faux Flowers Better for the Environment?

 The three tenets of sustainability are reduce, re-use and recycle.
 Reusability is an important factor in living sustainably, and it’s pretty obvious that faux flowers are a clear winner in this category.
 The longer you use your artficial arrangements in lieu of live plants, the more postive impact they will have on your well-being and the reduction of your carbon footprint.

 Depending on the flower, fresh cut flowers can last anywhere from a week to a month, but every fresh cut bouquet has a shelf life.
 If you want fresh flowers in your house all the time, you re-incur all of the toxins, emissions and packaging every time you purchase a new bouquet.

-Artificial arrangements like these daisies in glass vases can last for years, reducing your costs AND your carbon footprint.
+Artificial arrangements like this beautiful Orchid Arrangement can last for years, reducing your costs AND your carbon footprint.

 Artificial flowers, on the other hand, can last for years or even decades.
 So, while the emissions, toxins and packaging might not be that different from fresh cut flowers, when you purchase an artificial bouquet, you won’t re-incur those environmental costs for a long time.